saguas/frappe_base_vat/README.md

 ### Introduction

-This is my fisrt application in frappe framework.
+This is my first application in frappe framework.
 I don't give ANY WARRANTY, but it works!!!.

 I made this because it will be necessary in my country to operate, this and other things i intent to do for this framework.